etelan/MinecraftServerQueryDiscordBot/README.md

 ## Usage

-Just run the file, by double clicking.
+Just run the file, by double clicking `MinecraftServerQueryDiscordBot.py`.

 To add the discord bot to your server, click the OAuth2 tab of your application.